 If approached by a stranger offering them something, a child should be taught to say “no,” run away, and find a safe adult to report the incident and call for help.
 The Police Department also encourages parents to remind their children to contact the police whenever they observe or are notified of something they believe to be out of the ordinary.
 Parents and/or guardians should notify the police as soon as possible with the information.

-child safety - teaching safe behaviors
+The Police webpage, child safety - teaching safe behaviors

 provides some general child safety guidelines, online and cyber safety tips and resources.